-- The 2017 Graduate Development Program application form will ask you to complete three selection criteria questions, with a maximum of 300 words for your response to each question.
+- The 2018 Graduate Development Program application form will ask you to complete a one page statement outlining responses to the following questions:

 Situation—Set the context by describing the circumstance where you used the skills or qualities and gained the experience.

 Task—Explain your role and what were you required to do.

 Actions—Explain what you did, and how you did it.